-Helen is a personal injury lawyer, protecting people’s rights and advocating for those who have been wrongfully injured, with a special interest in representing victims of bicycle crashes.
+Helen Baddour is a personal injury lawyer, protecting people’s rights and advocating for those who have been wrongfully injured.
+She has a special interest in representing pedestrians and victims of bicycle crashes.
 Helen grew up in Goldsboro, North Carolina.
 She sharpened her writing and public speaking skills in the School of Journalism and Mass Communication at the University of North Carolina at Chapel Hill.
-Helen’s desire to advocate for people’s rights, led her to law school at North Carolina Central University School of Law where she served as Editor-in-Chief of the 2013-2014 North Carolina Central Law Review.
+Helen’s desire to advocate led her to law school at North Carolina Central University School of Law where she served as Editor-in-Chief of the 2013-2014 North Carolina Central Law Review.

 Helen was selected to the North Carolina Rising Stars list, published in Super Lawyers® Magazine, for 2020, 2021 and 2022.
 Each year, no more than 2.5 percent of lawyers in NC are selected by the research team at Super Lawyers® to receive this honor.
 She was also selected as a 2023 Legal Elite “Young Gun,” which honors top North Carolina lawyers chosen by their peers.

 An avid long distance runner, Helen has run a number of marathons and half marathons, including the Boston and the Chicago Marathons.
-Helen also enjoys writing her blog, Chasing Helen, a platform to motivate, educate and encourage others about running, fitness and overall well-being.
+She also enjoys reading, writing, fitness, and spending time with her family.